dnnguyen99/blog/_posts/2023-06-28-multiple-linear-regression-part3.md

 ### GD Step 1: Initialize the estimates
 First, let us start with a random initiation of $\beta$.
 This can be anything, but let's initialize it to be a vector of zeros, $\beta^{(0)} = [ 0 \quad 0 \quad 0]^T$.

-### GD Step 2: Calculate gradient of the loss function using the current estimates
+### GD Step 2: Calculate the gradient of the loss function using the current estimates
-Now, we need to find the gradient of the loss function, $\nabla L(y,\hat{y})$ .
+Now, we need to find the gradient of the loss function, $\nabla L(y,\hat{y})$.
 This is the same as taking the derivative of the loss function w.r.t. $\beta$.
-Luckily, we know from the derivation of the Normal Equation above that
+Luckily, we know from the derivation of the Normal Equation in Part 1 that

 $$\nabla L(y,\hat{y}) = - 2X^T y + 2X^TX \beta= 2X^T(X \beta -y)$$